thinh1995/laravel-page-builder/README.md

     }
 }
 ```
-In the Page model above, I override 2 functions: `setFormatItem()` and `getFormatItem()`.
-The purpose is to escape when saving and retrieving data.
+In the Page model above, I override two functions: `setFormatItem()` and `getFormatItem()`.
+The purpose is to escape when saving and retrieving data of blocks.
 You can rewrite these 2 functions depending on your purpose.

 On the create/edit Page screen, you use Facade function `PageBuilder::render()` to render the block editor view.